Swanlinbar

 The village is situated in the townlands of Furnaceland and Hawkswood, in the civil parish of Kinawley, in the barony of Tullyhaw.
 In the 1860s, Swanlinbar had the most celebrated of Cavan's numerous mineral springs.

 History

-The earliest name recorded for the village was Sra-na-muck, which means "The River-field of the pigs".
+The earliest name recorded for the village was Sra-na-muck, which translates "The valley of the pigs".

 The current official Irish name An Muileann Iarainn, meaning "Iron Mill", reflects the foundation of an ironworks in the town in 1700 as does "Swanlinbar", which derives from the four entrepreneurs who built the iron foundry.

 Jonathan Swift in his 1728 essay, On Barbarous Denominations In Ireland, wrote: